dsean2112/cardio_ml/README.md

 ## List:
 model_lstm1: created using unfiltered data
 lstm_bp1: created using a bandpass filter (cut-offs of 0.5 - 40 hz)
+lstm_i, ii, iii etc: created using unfiltered data, for all 12 leads

-# Misc
+# Data:
-LUDB_samples.RData:
+samples12: 170 samples for all 12 leads. mV values.
+annotations12: 170 samples for all 12 leads.
+Annotations: 0 = 0, P = 1, QRS = 2, T = 3
+train_rows_12: Rows of samples12/annotations12 used to train the lstm_i, ii etc. Can use this to isolate testing samples

+samples_bp12: 170 samples for all 12 leads. mV values.
+Filtered through bandpass Butterworth filter, exclude <5 Hz, >40 Hz

-Variable name "samples" in R. Raw Samples.
+LUDB_samples.RData: Variable name "samples" in R. Raw Samples of lead i only.
+170 samples, 5000 time points.
-First dimension: sample number (1-170).
-Second dimension: individual values over time (1-5000)
 Third dimension:
 Value 1: mV values
 Value 2: annotation values: 0 = 0, P = 1, QRS = 2, T = 3

+# Misc